learn-co-curriculum/java-this-reference/README.md

 ## Learning Goals

-- Introduce the keyword `this`.
+- Introduce the implicit parameter named `this`.
-- Define `this` as an instance method's invocation object.
 - Access an instance variable using `this`.
 - Use the debugger to step into methods.